Bill Stout

-William Job "Bill" Stout (September 4, 1927 – December 1, 1989) was an American journalist and sometime actor, known for his radio and television broadcasting career with CBS News.
+William Job Stout (September 4, 1927 – December 1, 1989) was an American journalist and occasional actor, known for his radio and television broadcasting career with CBS News.

 Early life and education

-Stout was born in Chicago, Illinois on September 4, 1927.
+Stout was born William Job Stout in Chicago, Illinois on September 4, 1927.
 He attended the University of California, Los Angeles (UCLA), majoring in English.
 He enrolled when he was 16, and started classes as he turned 17.
 In college he edited the college newspaper and was active politically, advocating other students to join the picket lines at Warner Bros. following Hollywood Black Friday in October 1945.